DevXT-LLC/MagicalAuth/README.md

 - `requirements.txt`: Contains the Python packages required by the application.
 - `Server.py`: The main FastAPI server file.
 - `tests.ipynb`: Contains test files for the application.
 - `UI.py`: Contains the Streamlit UI for the application.
+This provides an example of how to integrate MagicalAuth into a Streamlit application.

 ## Workflow